gmberton/VPR-methods-evaluation/README.md

 ```
 This should produce this as output `R@1: 98.8, R@5: 99.7, R@10: 99.9, R@20: 100.0`, which will be saved in a log file under `./logs/`

-You can easily change the paths for different datasets, and you can use any of the following methods: NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD, EigenPlaces-indoor and SALAD-indoor.
+You can easily change the paths for different datasets, and you can use any supported method.
 Note that each method has weights only for certain architectures.
 For example NetVLAD only has weights for VGG16 with descriptors_dimension 32768 and 4069 (with PCA).

 NB: make sure to use the `git clone --recursive`, otherwise some third party (like AP-GeM) models can't be used.